11.3. Managing Multiple-Standby Servers

 standby1 | 1 | sync

-When either a potential or an asynchronous standby server has failed, the primary server terminates the walsender process connected to the failed standby and continues all processing.
-In other words, transaction processing on the primary server would not be affected by the failure of either type of standby server.
+When either a potential or an asynchronous standby server fails, the primary server terminates the walsender process connected to the failed standby and continues all processing.
+In other words, a failure of either standby type does not affect transaction processing on the primary server.

 Figure 11.7.
 Replacing of synchronous standby server.

-In any case, if one or more standby servers are running in synchronous mode, the primary server keeps only one synchronous standby server at all times, and the synchronous standby server is always in a consistent and synchronous state with the primary.
+In any case, if one or more standby servers run in synchronous mode, the primary server maintains exactly one synchronous standby server at all times.
+This synchronous standby server remains in a consistent and synchronous state with the primary.